OSTRICH2: Solver for Complex String Constraints: Experiments

 \subsection{Performance evaluation}

-The experiments are conducted on the following solvers: cvc5~\cite{cvc5}, Z3~\cite{z3}, Z3-alpha~\cite{z3alpha}, Z3-Noodler~\cite{noodler}, OSTRICH1~\cite{ostrich}, and different engines of OSTRICH2\footnote{\url{https://zenodo.org/records/15378807}} and OSTRICH2 running the engines in a time-sliced portfolio using the flag \texttt{-portfolio=strings}.
+The experiments are conducted on the following solvers: cvc5 1.2.0~\cite{cvc5}, Z3 4.15~\cite{z3}, Z3-alpha~\cite{z3alpha}, Z3-Noodler 1.3.0~\cite{noodler}, OSTRICH1 (the original OSTRICH)~\cite{ostrich}, and different engines of OSTRICH2\footnote{\url{https://doi.org/10.5281/zenodo.15378521}} and OSTRICH2 running the engines in a time-sliced portfolio using the flag.
 For the RCP engine we evaluate two complementary configurations: one mode that combines forward and backward propagation without Nielsen splitting (using the flags \texttt{+F+B-N}), and another mode (using the flags \texttt{-F+B+N}) that disables forward propagation in order to emphasize Nielsen's equation decomposition.
 In practice, combining forward propagation and splitting yields limited synergy: the extra word equations generated by Nielsen splitting create significant propagation overhead, so omitting forward propagation often improves overall solving performance.

-Figure~\ref{fig:experiment_res_z3_cvc5} shows that among the off‐the‐shelf solvers, Z3‐Noodler leads with 1\,936 solved problems, followed by cvc5 (1\,856), Z3 (1\,800), Z3-alpha (1\,778), and OSTRICH1 (1\,400).
-Figure~\ref{fig:experiment_res_ostrich} shows that both RCP configurations (1\,759 and 1\,769 solves) and CE‐Str (1\,638) represent clear upgrades over OSTRICH1, whereas the ADT‐Str engine (1\,156) trails—largely due to its simple algorithm.
-Importantly, when we combine all four engines in a time‐sliced portfolio, OSTRICH2 solves 1\,937 problems, putting it on par with Z3‐Noodler and ahead of the rest of the field.
+Figure~\ref{fig:experiment_res_z3_cvc5} shows that among the off‐the‐shelf solvers, Z3‐Noodler leads with 1\,945 solved problems, followed by cvc5 (1\,884), Z3-alpha (1\,851), Z3 (1\,825), and OSTRICH1 (1\,489).
+Figure~\ref{fig:experiment_res_ostrich} shows that both RCP configurations (1\,814 and 1\,792 solves) and CE‐Str (1\,649) represent clear upgrades over OSTRICH1, whereas the ADT‐Str engine (1\,229) trails—largely due to its simple algorithm.
+These per-engine gains can be attributed to improved preprocessing, an extended set of proof rules, and, for CE-Str, a different underlying solving technique.

+In the full OSTRICH2 configuration, these upgraded engines are run in a time-sliced portfolio, which not only inherits the improvements of the individual modes but also exploits their complementary strengths, as each engine solves benchmarks that the others miss.
+This complementarity lifts OSTRICH2’s overall performance close to the top solvers in the field.

+When we combine all four engines in a time‐sliced portfolio (15 seconds for each mode for a 60-second limit), OSTRICH2 solves 1\,905 problems, putting it just behind Z3‐Noodler and ahead of the rest of the field.
+The portfolio not only inherits the individual gains of each engine but also benefits from their complementary strengths, as each solves benchmarks the others miss.
 We further observe that Z3‐Noodler excels on the \textsc{sat} instances, while OSTRICH2 performs particularly well on the \textsc{unsat} cases.